Translate This Page

 B&B's - There are no Bed and Breakfast establishments in Roslin.

 Campsite: Slatebarns Caravan Park which is situated just next to Rosslyn Chapel in a pretty, sheltered setting.

-Self-catering: Probably the most atmospheric is Rosslyn Castle - see Rosslyn Castle piece above for link.
-Also try Gorton House or Hunter Holiday Cottages, just 2 miles away from the village and surrounded by the pretty Midlothian countryside.
+Self-catering: Probably the most atmospheric self-catering homes in the area are either Rosslyn Castle or Collegehill House.
+Also try Rosebank Cottage, Gorton House or Hunter Holiday Cottages, just 2 miles away from the village and surrounded by the pretty Midlothian countryside.
 Alternatively, unwind in the stunning and well-appointed Eastside Cottages, beautifully hidden away in the folds of the nearby Pentland Hills.

 Our other hotel recommendations in the general area of Roslin are the historic Dalhousie Castle Hotel and Spa - a very grand castle with stunning interiors; the wonderful, family-orientated Peebles Hydro Hotel in the pretty Borders town of Peebles (25 mins drive south from the village) with it's beautiful views over the Borders hills and forests (has leisure facilities); and The Barony Castle Hotel - (20 mins drive south) with lovely hill views, beautiful gardens, small but nice leisure facilities and stylish modern Scottish interiors.

 Bovril Johnston's Cafe - Bovril Johnston's Cafe is situated within Roslin Chapel's visitor centre where you can sample the famous brew Bovril, in its hot drink form, and also as an ingredient in a number of the cafe's recipes.
 They also do mighty fine coffee, shakes and juices, hearty soups and sandwiches and huge cakes!